-Figure 3 - Ratio between Found and Requested Connections as a function of time.
-Each curve characterized by a different dot shape corresponds to a different routing strategy (Triangle: Minimum Hop -Circle: Minimum Cost), while different dot colors correspond to different transmission ranges (Black: $R{TX} =$ 60 m, White: $R{TX} = 80$ m.)
+Figure 3.
+Ratio between Found and Requested Connections as a function of time ( $R{TX} = 80$ m).
+Each curve characterized by a different dot shape corresponds to a different routing strategy (Triangle: Minimum Hop - Circle: Minimum Cost), while different dot colors correspond to different connection bit rates (Black: 50 kb/s - White: 200 kb/s)

-As shown in Fig.3 the improvement obtained by using the Minimum Cost is still negligible for medium network connectivity ($R{TX} = 60$ m), while for high network connectivity ($R{TX} = 80$ m) the Minimum Cost outperforms the Minimum Hop.
-This result can be explained by observing that the influence of multiuser interference on network performance increases as transmission range increases.
-Both strategies are affected by a higher interference ($R{TX} = 80$ m) provoked by broadcast RRQ and RRC packets sent with higher power, leading to a lower number of Found connections.
-Nevertheless, the Minimum Cost strategy leads to a more robust system in a high-interference environment, since it adopts power-efficient (and, indirectly, interference-efficient) routes (Fig. 4).
+Results in Fig. 3 show that the Minimum Cost outperforms the Minimum Hop when network connectivity is high.
+This result can be explained by observing that the influence of multi-user interference on network performance increases as transmission range increases.
+Both strategies are affected by a higher interference provoked by broadcast RRQ and RRC packets sent with higher power, leading to a lower number of Found connections.
+A performance gap between Minimum Cost and Minimum Cost is also present in a scenario characterized by a higher connection bit rate (white plots in Fig. 3).

+Minimum Cost strategy leads to a more robust system in a high-interference environment, since it adopts power-efficient (and, indirectly, interference-efficient) routes (Fig. 4).

-Figure 4 - Average number of hops per Found connection as a function of time.
-Each curve characterized by a different dot shape corresponds to a different routing strategy (Triangle: Minimum Hop - Circle: Minimum Cost), while different dot colors correspond to different transmission ranges (Black: $R{TX} = 60 \text{ m}$ - White: $R{TX} = 80 \text{ m}$.)
+Figure 4.
+Average number of hops per Found connection as a function of time ( $R{TX} = 80$ m).
+Each curve characterized by a different dot shape corresponds to a different routing strategy (Triangle: Minimum Hop - Circle: Minimum Cost), while different dot colors correspond to different connection bit rates (Black: 50 kb/s - White: 200 kb/s)